-- The public school agency is required to identify, locate and evaluate all children who are disabled and in need of special education and related services. - The public school agency is also required to identify, locate and evaluate children who are suspected of being disabled and in need of special education, even if they are passing from grade to grade. - A referral for evaluation of a child who may have a disability may be made by the: (1) The parent(s) or legal guardian(s); (2) A child (self-referral) who is between the ages of 18 and 22 years; (3) A professional staff employee of the public school agency; or (4) A staff member of the public school agency who has direct knowledge of the child.
+- The public school agency is required to identify, locate and evaluate children who have a disability or are suspected of having a disability and who may be in need of special education, even if they are passing from grade to grade, do not attend school, are homeschooled, or attend private school. - A referral for evaluation of a child who may have a disability may be made by the: (1) The parent(s) or legal guardian(s); (2) A child (self-referral) who is between the ages of 18 and 22 years; (3) An employee of the public school agency or other child-serving agency; or (4) A staff member of the public school agency who has knowledge of the child.